ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 ## JSON Web Signature and Encryption Header Parameters

-The following entries are added to the IANA "JSON Web Key Parameters" registry {{IANA.JOSE}}:
+The following entries are added to the IANA "JSON Web Signature and Encryption Header Parameters" registry {{IANA.JOSE}}:

 ### ek
 {: toc="exclude"}